Harshtri82904/Ecommerce_SQL_Project_Report/README.md

 This project covers the full workflow of building a relational database:
 1. Designing a normalized schema
 2. Inserting realistic transactional data
-3. Writing SQL queries â€” from simple lookups to joins, subqueries, and window functions â€” to answer common e-commerce business questions
+3. Writing SQL queries — from simple lookups to joins, subqueries, and window functions — to answer common e-commerce business questions

 ## Tech Stack
 - **Database:** MySQL